-The event log list of events that happen on the connected device, from the latest one on top to the oldest one in the bottom.
+The event log lists the events that happen on the connected device, from the latest one on top to the oldest one in the bottom.
 To access the event log of the currently connected device, click on the bell icon on the bottom right of the screen (from any screen beside the device screen).

-On first start the event log will be empty.
+At the first start the event log will be empty.
 The records must be updated from the device by using one of the 2 options: